 Hardware and performance

-You’ll find the ROG GL553 in a bunch of different configurations, yet our test model is one of the highest specked versions available, with a Core i7-7700HQ processor, 32 GB of DDR4 RAM, Nvidia GTX 1050 TI graphics with 4 GB of VRAM and hybrid storage: two M.2 SSDs and a 7200 rpm HDD.
-One of the M.2 slots supports NVMe speeds, yet from what I can tell Asus will only equip the laptop with SATA 3 SSDs, so you’ll need to upgrade that yourself.
+You’ll find the ROG GL553 in a bunch of different configurations, yet our test model is one of the highest specked versions available, with a Core i7-7700HQ processor, 32 GB of DDR4 RAM, Nvidia GTX 1050 TI graphics with 4 GB of VRAM and hybrid storage: one M.2 SSD, a 2.5″ SATA SSD and a 7200 rpm HDD.
+The M.2 slot supports NVMe speeds, yet from what I can tell Asus will only equip the laptop with SATA 3 SSDs, so you’ll need to upgrade that yourself.
 The included HDD is also a little faster than what most OEMs put on their similar notebooks, but as a 7200 rpm drive is also noisier, so you might want to replace it with a 2.5″ SSD as well.

 There’s no quick access panel to the internals on the back of this laptop, but getting to the components is not a complex task either.
 You’ll have to unscrew a handful of Philips screws that keep the back-panel in place, and be careful there’s one hidden behind a rubber cover in the middle of the laptop.
 Once these are taken care of, the underbelly with quickly snap off.